- News & Events

 Numerous subfields of mathematics are represented in the research of the faculty.
-In algebra, these include linear and arithmetic groups and associated structures, representation theory, and commutative algebra and algebraic geometry.
+In algebra, these include linear and arithmetic groups and associated structures, representation theory, commutative algebra, algebraic geometry number theory and combinatorics.
 In analysis, subfields include probability, mathematical physics, partial differential equations, operator theory, and harmonic analysis.
 In topology, algebraic topology and geometric topology are both studied, along with connections to category theory and differential geometry.
 In our history of mathematics program, emphasis is on the nineteenth and twentieth centuries.

 Besides a series of colloquium lectures, there are also weekly research seminars in algebra, differential equations, geometry, mathematical physics, operator theory, probability, and topology.
 The graduate student seminar serves as a meeting place for graduate students and junior faculty to talk about mathematics.